HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 ![](Projects/Project3_figs/unnamed-chunk-9-3.png)<!-- -->

-Answer 3d: The 1st plot tells us that there are slightly more female than male in the dataset.
+The 1st plot tells us that there are slightly more female than male in the dataset.
 We can see that `gender` and `numvisits` are not independent.
 If you are a female, you are more likely to get higher number of visits.
 Looking at the 2nd plot, we can clearly see that only